 Excessive packaging: who are the biggest culprits?

 The Nielsen Global Corporate Sustainability Report shows that two thirds of consumers would be willing to pay extra for brands who have adopted sustainable packaging philosophies.
+So why is excessive packaging an issue within ecommerce and deliveries?

 One sure-fire way for companies to respond to this, by demonstrating their commitment to sustainability, is to slim down their packaging.
 But is this happening?
 Who is currently being overly excessive with packaging — and how can the situation be improved?